 Families and professionals who need a short discussion or advice can call the duty line (0208 356 6789) to speak to a social worker in the team.
 This is for advice and not a referral.

 Referrals must be made through FAST (First Access and Screening Team).

 The Disabled Children’s Service undertake Child and Family Needs Assessment (also known as a section 17 assessment under the Children's Act) to see what support the family needs.
 These assessment may include a Carers Assessment.

 Assessments may identify that a support package in the form of Direct Payments, or through an approved care agency would help the family.
 Interim support can be provided during the assessment if needed.

 - Help with personal care and social activities

 - Help from the Short Breaks Service

-Local authorities have a legal duty to assess any carer who requests a "Carer’s Assessment" or who appears to need support.
+There is a legal duty on local authorities to assess any carer who requests a "Carer’s Assessment" or who appears to need support.

-If you are a carer and you need some support, get in touch with the council who will give you information and advice about how the assessment process works.
+If you are a carer and you need some support, the council can give you more information and advice on how the assessment process works.

-The assessment will consider the impact the care and support you provide is having on your own wellbeing, as well as important aspects of the rest of your life.
+The assessment will look at the impact the care and support you provide is having on your own wellbeing, and other important aspects of your life.